 Based on Patricia Highsmith’s novel The Price of Salt, Carol follows the forbidden love between an aspiring photographer and an older woman going through a divorce.
 The film has the glow of evening lights as the festive season looms in the background and the 1950s sheen is well done.
-For those who prefer their Christmas films low of jingling bells and high on good performances, this has two Oscar nominated turns from Cate Blanchett and Rooney Mara, while Kyle Chandler and Sarah Paulson are also incredible good, the film is a slow understated film that wants you to be drawn in as the icy beginning gives way to a warmth that cannot be denied.
+For those who prefer their Christmas films low of jingling bells and high on good performances, this has two Oscar-nominated turns from Cate Blanchett and Rooney Mara, while Kyle Chandler and Sarah Paulson are also incredibly good, the film is a slow understated film that wants you to be drawn in as the icy beginning gives way to a warmth that cannot be denied.

 (Jon S. Baird 2013)

 Based on the jet black comedy novel by Irvine “Trainspotting” Welsh, Baird’s un-festive crime black comedy tells the story of Scottish copper Bruce “Robbo” Robinson and the cruel games he plays on his friends and colleagues while going through a drug and booze-fuelled manic episode over the Christmas season.